-For tax compliance purposes, business interests must be valued when transferred as a gift or as part of an estate.
+For tax compliance purposes, business interests and real properties must be valued when transferred as a gift or reported for estate tax purposes.
 In this context, the recognized standard of value is “fair market value,” defined as the theoretical amount at which the property would change hands between a willing buyer and a seller, where both parties have reasonable knowledge of the relevant facts.

 In addition to other valuation standards, our valuation reports meet the valuation guidelines established under Revenue Ruling 59-60 for gift and estate tax purposes, and always apply commonly accepted valuation methodologies based on reasonable, sustainable assumptions.

-Valuations of minority interests in closely held family limited partnerships (“FLPs”) or limited liability companies (“LLCs”) are often intended to support significant discounts for lack of control and marketability.
+Valuations of minority interests in closely held family limited partnerships (“FLPs”) or limited liability companies (“LLCs”) are often intended when valuing minority interests and support significant discounts for lack of control and marketability.
 These discounts, however, are regularly challenged by the IRS.
 In order to minimize these challenges, a professionally prepared, well-substantiated valuation is essential.

 Business valuation services we offer include: